DTEAM-1/cygnus-blue-flames/readme.md

 Note:-
 - Don't use OMXplayer.
 - changes was apply only where you can read "cygnus - blue flames"
-- To do list: Add Mascot where you only have the system and the logo and modify some logos for unchanged systems
+- To do list: Add "mascots" where you only have the system and the logo and modify some logos for unchanged systems

 ### Cygnus theme config file